hashicorp/design-system/website/docs/components/icon-tile/partials/guidelines/guidelines.md

 ## Size

 Medium is the default size, but use the size that best fits any supporting text or UI.
-For example, don't use large IconTiles in tables
+For example, don’t use large IconTiles in tables

 <Hds::IconTile @color="neutral" @icon="dashboard" @size="large" />
 <Hds::IconTile @color="neutral" @icon="dashboard" @size="medium" />